Timofei-Benko/rs-school-nodejs/nest-app/README.md

 ```
 npm run test:auth
 ```
-to run all tests with authorization
+to run all e2e tests with authorization

 OR

 ```
 npm run test:artillery
 ```
-to run artillery tests (will also generate a report and put it in root directory as report.json)
+to run load tests with artillery (will also generate a report and put it in root directory as report.json)

 ## Express v.
 Fastify comparison